-There has been an increased usage in the amount of aluminum parts used for vehicle design.
-These parts, though more rare than AHSS, are recycled, especially the bolt-on parts such as doors, deck lids, and hoods.
+There has been an increase in the amount of aluminum parts used for vehicle design.
+These parts, though more rare than AHSS, are recycled, especially the bolt-on parts such as decklids and hoods.
 Aluminum vehicle structures can also be recycled.
 However, similar to steel, aluminum structures require following specific replacement procedures that are provided by the vehicle maker.

 How these parts are attached to the vehicle may differ compared to their steel counterparts.
-Aluminum unitized structural parts may require:

-- specific fasteners and welding techniques. - drilling out various types of rivets and replacing with recommended fasteners.
+Aluminum unitized structural parts may require specific fasteners and welding techniques and require drilling out various types of rivets and replacing them with recommended fasteners.